Ed Gantner: Professional wrestling career

 Gantner made his debut for Championship Wrestling from Florida in 1985 as a heel, joining the House of Humperdink, led by Sir Oliver Humperdink.
 Within the group, he formed a tag team with Kareem Muhammed called the Shock Troops.
 They made their debut on TV jumping The Fabulous Ones, starting a program with them.
-They also unsuccessfully challenged The Road Warriors at Battle Of The Belts 3 on September 3, 1986, which was Gantner's only pay-per-view appearance.
+They also unsuccessfully challenged The Road Warriors at Battle Of The Belts 3 on September 1, 1986.
 He would also have a feud with Lex Luger that would go on for a good part of 1986.

 In February 1987, Gantner was awarded the NWA Florida Heavyweight Championship, after his manager Sir Oliver Humperdink defeated Bad News Allen for the title.
 After losing the title to Mike Rotunda a month later, Gantner turned on Humperdink, turning him face.
 Gantner feuded with Humperdink's group with Barry Windham, Blackjack Mulligan, Bugsy McGraw and even Dusty Rhodes as his partner at different times.
-However, by July 1987, even with him in most of the major angles for Championship Wrestling from Florida, he abruptly retired from pro wrestling due to health issues.
+By July 1987, even with him in most of the major angles for Championship Wrestling from Florida, he abruptly retired from pro wrestling due to health issues.

 Retirement and death

 In 1988, Gantner's health began to decline after years of steroid use.
 His kidneys were the first to start failing, causing him to undergo kidney dialysis, and he had to be hooked up several hours a week to a machine to survive.

 Doctors also recommended Gantner to lose 100 lbs, as he nearly weighed 300 lbs.
 He complied by giving up red meat and starting a holistic diet, making his own watermelon tea.
 Despite the changes, he could not stop using steroids, and had started using cocaine.
 He was rushed to the hospital for heart failure four times within two months.
 At that point, he started asking around for a firearm.

 By the fall of 1989, his heart and kidneys were failing, after refusing doctors' orders to lose weight and alter his exercise regimen.
 On Thanksgiving Day, November 23, 1989, Gantner received a kidney transplant, as his sister donated her kidney.
 His family thought the worst was over.
-However, five days after the transplant, he demanded lifting weights to be brought into his room, as he went back to using steroids.
+Five days later, he demanded lifting weights be brought into his room, as he went back to using steroids.

 The strain of recovering from the transplant caused Gantner to lose weight, but he had still an imposing figure.
 Despite this, when he looked into a mirror, he saw a defective, distorted image.
 Self-conscious about his physique, he would wear shorts under his jeans to look bigger.
 While in the gym, he would wear an extra pair of socks to bulk up his calves.
 Over the next six months, he would go back to the hospital five times, because of complications.
 He would also move from Orlando, to St. Augustine, to West Palm Beach, working as a salesman.